-The AP Environmental Science course is equivalent to a one-semester, introductory college course1 on the subject.
-If you’re planning to take the APES course and exam, it is important to familiarize yourself with its course content.
+The AP® Environmental Science (APES) course is equivalent to a 1-semester introductory college course on the subject.
+If you’re planning to take the course and exam, it is important to familiarize yourself with its course content.

 AP Environmental Science Units, Topics and Key Concepts

-The APES course is made up of two components:
+The APES course is made up of 2 components:

-The big ideas are the basis of the course and help students make connections between course units and concepts.
-Students can get a deeper understanding of the big ideas by applying them in different ways as they go through each unit.
-Listed below are the big ideas2 for the APES course, with a short description of each:
+Big Ideas are the basis of the course and help you make connections between course units and concepts.
+You can get a deeper understanding of the Big Ideas by applying them in different ways as you go through each unit.
+The Big Ideas for the course include:

 To survive and thrive, we need sustainable systems.
 That means finding the perfect balance between conserving and developing resources.
 Managing our resources wisely is super important.
 As we work towards developing solutions, we need to understand that cultural, social, and economic factors play a big role in finding solutions.